ccmywish/ghcurl/README.md

 Download files and install from Github releases.

-It's quite easy to use `ghcurl`, because it can recognize your OS and arch, always give you the best option to download by default.
-What's more, You can search by regular expression, specify a version, and install it to a path or according to the environment variable `GHCURL_BIN_PATH` or just `/usr/local/bin`.
-The best of it is to automatically extract a tar/zip file to make the installation process smooth in a terminal.

-I only test it on Linux.
-Can you help on macOS?
-And It may be difficult to use it on Windows, it seems very tedious to implement.

-Anyway, welcome feedback and contributions!

 </div>

+`ghcurl` can recognize your OS and arch, give you the proper option to download.
+You can search by regular expression, specify a version, and install it to a path or according to the environment variable `GHCURL_BIN_PATH` or just `/usr/local/bin`.
+It will automatically extract a tar/zip file to make the installation process better.

+Note it doesn't work on Windows.

 ## Usage